domluna/tinyrag/README.md

 max    5.060 ms (54 allocs: 3.422 KiB)
 ```

-It seems each vector comparison is more like ~15ns rather than ~50ns.
+Each vector comparison is ~15ns rather than ~50ns.

-We can actually do even better though by using `StaticArrays`:
+But wait, There's more!
+We can do even better using `StaticArrays`:

 ```julia
 using StaticArrays